 And line it with parchment paper.
 This is THE ONLY way I've ever successfully gotten a cake clean out of the cake pan.

-Next we'll put all of our dry ingredients into a bowl: 2 cups of sugar, 2 1/2 cups flour, 3 tsp Baking Soda, and 1 tsp salt.
+Next we'll put all of our dry ingredients into a bowl: 2 cups of sugar, 2 1/2 cups flour, 3 tsp Baking Powder, and 1 tsp salt.

 the last dry ingredient we will be adding is tea.